dlizaa/Store-Sales---Time-Series-Forecasting/README.md

 # Store-Sales---Time-Series-Forecasting
 Kaggle competition.
 Need to predict sales for the thousands of product families sold at Favorita stores located in Ecuador.
+The training data includes dates, store and product information, whether that item was being promoted, as well as the sales numbers.
+Additional files include supplementary information that may be useful in building your models.